livekit/components-js/docs/alpha-docs/guides/custom-components.md

 > **Info** In this short guide you will learn
 >
+> - how to use LiveKit Component hooks
 > - how to create your own component
-> - how to use LiveKit Component hooks

 We try to offer a comprehensive set of components that allow you to build something valuable quickly.
 But we are aware that it would be utopian to think that a limited set of components can cover all wishes and ideas.
 This is why we made extensibility and customization a central part of LiveKit Components.

 ## React hooks

 Almost every component is accompanied by a React hook with the same name, prefixed with the word `use`.
 For example, the `ConnectionQualityIndicator` is being built with the `useConnectionQualityIndicator` hook.
 The same hooks that are used to create LiveKit components can also be used for custom components.

+## Custom component example

 The best way to see how easy it is to create a custom component is to give a quick example.
 Let's create a "CustomConnectionQualityIndicator" to replace the existing "ConnectionQualityIndicator".

 The default indicator uses icons to indicate how good a subscriber's connection quality is, and we could use it like this: